SquidDev-CC/FAQBot-CC/faqs/vscode.md

----
-title: Visual Studio Code setup for ComputerCraft
+# Visual Studio Code setup for ComputerCraft
-search: vscode
----
 [Visual Studio Code](https://code.visualstudio.com) is the preferred code editor for writing ComputerCraft code.
 A number of extensions are available that improve CC programming:

 - [Lua](https://marketplace.visualstudio.com/items?itemName=sumneko.lua) by sumneko adds Lua autocomplete, highlighting, and error checking.